onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 C.convertPyTree2File(a, 'out.cgns')
 ```

-The "\_" before initVars means that the function is applied "in place",
+The underscore (\_) prefix in `_initVars` indicates that the function is applied "in place",
-that is to say without duplication.
-Without "\_", the function returns a reference copy:
+meaning the operation modifies the existing object without creating a duplicate.
+Its counterpart `initVars` instead returns a new object referencing the original data:

 ```python
 b = C.initVars(a, '{VelocityX}=0.')
 ```

-You can also initialize a conservative field from a dimensional or non-dimensional state:
+A conservative field can also be initialized from a dimensional or non-dimensional state variable:

 ```python
 import Initiator.Adim as Adim